georgio-sd/aws-articles/EKS-DNS-resolution.md

 ### Short description:
 By default, CoreDNS follows the client protocol when talking to the upstream servers.
 If a client sent DNS request over UDP without the EDNS0 option, and the upstream server sent a truncated response, CoreDNS doesn't retry the request over TCP.
 It also doesn't set the TC flag in the response sent to the client.
-As a result, client ends up with a poetntially incomplete DNS response, and potentially fail to resolve the hostname permanently.
+As a result, client ends up with a potentially incomplete DNS response, and potentially fail to resolve the hostname permanently.

 ### Resolution: